-A typical problem comes when using ASIO Driver as output A1 and selecting the same device with another audio interface (WDM, MME, KS) as hardware input or on another VOICEMEETER BUS.
+A typical problem comes when using the ASIO Driver as output A1 and selecting the same device with another audio interface (WDM, MME, KS) as hardware input or on another VOICEMEETER BUS.

 This creates an Audio Device Conflict.
-If you select an ASIO device as main audio device (output A1) you must use ASIO routing capabilities (ASIO PATCH in VOICEMEETER system settings) to assign ASIO channels to VOICEMEETER physical input or output BUS.
+If you select an ASIO device as main audio device (output A1) you must use ASIO routing capabilities (ASIO PATCH in VOICEMEETER system settings) to assign ASIO channels to the VOICEMEETER physical input or output BUS.

 Keep in mind: